MostafaAghaei/Prediction-of-the-roughness-equivalent-sandgrain-height/1/Cal_stat/chn_r6_Re1000_SGR/README.md

 end
 ```

-where, `x`, `z` and `hei` are, respectively, the streamwise coordinate, the spanwise coordinate and roughness height function.
+where, `x`, `z` and `hei` are, respectively, the streamwise coordinate, the spanwise coordinate and the roughness height function.

 <b>`ks.txt`</b> contains the true value of k<sub>s</sub> (to be used in error analysis).
 Put 0 if not known a priori.